 Talks, Cookery Classes & demonstrations, Private Dining Experiences & Supper Clubs

 I have found the perfect way to share food with as many people through my cookery classes, supper clubs and pop-ups from Lagos, to London, Brighton and now Eastbourne.
-They have become popular for the vibrant and seasonal selection of African and British local produce, explosive flavours and food stories inspired by rich African traditions.
+They have become popular for the vibrant and seasonal selection of African and British local produce, explosive flavours and food stories inspired by rich cuisine from Africa and beyond.

-The menu appeals to a wide range of people especially those on plant-based diets because my love for cooking greens and fruits with African spices and superfoods is evident.
-You come in with friends, family or alone and leave with happy tummies and new bonds.
-I also host lots of cookery classes, talks, demonstrations and private dining experiences in collaboration with brands and also for personal clients who love the treat of contemporary African food.
+The menu appeals to a wide range of people especially those on plant-based diets because my love for cooking with greens, fruits, nuts, seeds and fresh herbs.
+You come in with friends, family or alone and leave with happy tummies and new friendships made at the table.
+I also host lots of cookery classes, talks, demonstrations and private dining experiences in collaboration with brands and also for personal clients.

 Events & Collaborations